 Under the Weather Calming Soft Chews for Cats uses the calming power of l-theanine and tryptophan.
 These tasty fishy chews are a delicious snack that can help your cat relax at the same time.
 Calming cats with anxiety.
 They are vet-formulated to naturally reduce anxiety in cats and are perfect for cats that have known anxiety triggers, like fireworks, thunderstorms, and travelling.

 Nothing is more natural than the pheromones of a mother cat, so Feliway Classic Diffuser Starter Kit uses a synthetic pheromone that mimics the same signals that mother cats use to calm their kittens.
 The handy diffuser gives all day and night relief from anxiety.

 Other Natural Calming Solutions

 Omega Alpha E-Z Rest is another easy and non-invasive solution for your cat's stress.
 This formula uses a blend of three nervines helps to balance the central nervous system to keep your kitty calm.
 By promoting restfulness in your cat, you can safely quell stress and help cat stay calm in the presence of anxiety triggers.

 Sometimes anxiety only shows its ugly head in specific situations.
 Though general anxiety treatments can still be effective, you may want to look into routines and tricks for managing anxiety under certain circumstances.

-This can help to reduce the symptoms and prevent your cat’s anxiety from getting worse, making it easier to identify triggers and build a routine that helps your cat build confidence and break the bad habits that come along with feline anxiety.
+This can help to reduce the cat separation anxiety symptoms and prevent your cat’s anxiety in cats from getting worse, making it easier to identify triggers and build a routine that helps your cat build confidence and break the bad habits that come along with feline anxiety symptoms.